 - Where we are working in partnership with another organisation (for example a support agency or the Council).

+In some instances data may be transferred outside of the European Union.
 In all cases, we will take adequate steps to ensure the security and protection of your personal information.

 As part of the Rental Exchange project, we will share your tenancy information with Experian, including your rent history and this is to enable tenants that pay their rent to build up a good credit score.
 For more information please see The Rental Exchange page.